 -I made sure the nuts went into the top coupler very snug, then threaded rod with several layers of Teflon tape. (to prevent the threaded rod from slipping, you may want to tighten with tools)

 -Finally I broke the thin walls off the mold and was able to slide it out easily.
 You may want to double check the center mass of the spacer (if you use silicone) as mine was still uncured in the middle.

 P.S......
 I applied acetone to the outer layer with a syringe (especially the teeth) to strengthen it.

 Liked ByView All

 Printrbot + LC spider coupler by rayafesta is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure rayafesta would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure rayafesta would love to see what you've printed.
+Please document your print and share a Make with the community.